ayahya70/CircuitPython/README.md

 ### lessons

+Like the Ultrasonic Sensor, this assignment was more difficult than the rest bringing up new challenges in my code.
+Like the Sensor, I was going to have to display different colors bringing back up the issue of assigning variables but this time it was different due to the fact I was working with more colors.
+WHat really got the best of me was the end of the code which was the rainbow section that took me a while to understand.

+## Fancy LED

+### objective
+We have to make the leds do these four methods: alternate, blink, chase, and sparkle.

+### Pitctures

+### lessons
 Like the past 3 assignments, this one was also difficult because it intorduced me to new sequences for LED's.
 I had trouble with the fact that now I didn't have to make the LED fade but also switch, alternate, flash ect.